 - You can deregister from the site at any time.

-- If you deregister from the site we will keep a record of your email address so we know not to re-register you.
+- If you deregister from the site we will keep a record of your email address so we know not to re-register you in future.

-If you contact us through a form on this website we will store your name, email address, and any other information you provide.
+- If you fill in a form on this website we will store your name, email address, and any other information you provide in our customer relationship management (CRM) system.

-We do this so we can send you content we think will interest you.
+- We may send you content we think will interest you from time to time.

-You can unsubscribe from our newsletter at any time.
+- You can unsubscribe from our marketing emails at any time.

-If you unsubscribe from our newsletter we will keep a record of your email address so we know not to contact you.
+- If you unsubscribe from our marketing emails we will keep a record of your email address so we know not to contact you.

 When you enter your name and email to download an ebook, white paper, or other piece of content from this site we will store your name and email address.